Are you reporting your insurable earnings and premiums correctly?

-Timely, accurate and complete reporting and payment of your business’ insurable earnings keep your business in good standing with the WSIB and prevent any late reporting or late payment penalties and interest.
+Timely, accurate and complete reporting and payment of your business’s insurable earnings can help you keep your business in good standing and avoid late reporting or late payment penalties and interest.

 You must accurately report your insurable earnings information and make the required payment by the due date.
 You can do so by logging into our online services.